070 Shake: 2015–2016: Early years

 Shake began her music career in late 2015, recording the songs "Proud" and "Swervin".
-Shake's stage name is derived from her affiliation with the 070 music collective; 070 coming from New Jersey's 070 ZIP Codes.
-By 2018, the 070 crew was noted to have 11 members including artists and producers.
+Shake's stage name is derived from her affiliation with the 070 music collective with 070 coming from New Jersey's 070 ZIP Codes.
+By 2018, the 070 crew was noted to have 11 members, including artists and producers.

-By 2016, Shake was earning hundreds of thousands of streams on SoundCloud.
+By 2016, Shake was receiving hundreds of thousands of streams on SoundCloud.
 Soon after posting several songs on SoundCloud, Shake attracted the attention of Miami-based promoter and social media personality YesJulz.
-After hearing "Proud" specifically, YesJulz reached out to Shake on Twitter, quickly signing on to be her manager.
-Shake broke through with "Trust Nobody", released early in that year.
-In August, Shake collaborated with fellow 070 members Ralphy River, Hack, and Treee Safari on the single "Honey".
-The song featured production from frequent collaborators The Kompetition, a three-person production group.
+After hearing "Proud", YesJulz reached out to Shake on Twitter and signed on to be her manager.
+Shake had a breakthrough with "Trust Nobody", released early in that year.
+In August 2016, Shake collaborated with fellow 070 members Ralphy River, Hack, and Treee Safari on the single "Honey".
+The song featured production from frequent collaborators, The Kompetition, a three-person production group.
 "Honey" simultaneously premiered on Complex and 1 AM Radio on Dash.
-Vibe commented that the track "[sounded] tailor made to rock on dance floors everywhere."
+Vibe commented that the track "[sounded] tailor-made to rock on dance floors everywhere."

-Also in 2016, Shake signed with Kanye West's GOOD Music label.
-GOOD Music found out about Shake through Julz, as she played some of Shake's music at a Yeezy fitting, interesting the label's president, Pusha T. After signing Shake, the label picked up her "Trust Nobody" track and re-released it in September.
-Shake spent October and November opening up for English rock band The 1975 during the American leg of their 2016 tour.
-On December 8, 070 released their first mixtape, The 070 Project: Chapter 1.
+In 2016, Shake signed with Kanye West's GOOD Music label.
+GOOD Music found out about Shake through Julz, who played some of Shake's music at a Yeezy fitting, which caught the attention of the label's president, Pusha T. After signing Shake, the label picked up her "Trust Nobody" track and re-released it in September.
+Shake spent October and November opening for English rock band The 1975 during the American leg of their 2016 tour.
+On December 8, 2016, 070 released their first mixtape, The 070 Project: Chapter 1.